 After having your meal, visit Sultanahmet and the surrounding entertainment venues.
 We recommend Just Cafe Bar and Gusta Pub on Akbiyik Street.
 If you are tired, places such as Sultanahmet Semaver Cafe and Harab’be are waiting to offer you Turkish coffee and hookah.
 There will be many opportunities to indulge in this very Turkish activity throughout your trip for 10 days in Istanbul, so be prepared.

 A visit to the magnificent markets in the Old City.
 This is a day to soak up a traditional Istanbul experience.
 Just check out the prices and come back another day to shop.
-Today, you should stop at Balat, one of the oldest neighbourhoods in the old city.
+Today, you should stop at Balat, one of the oldest neighborhoods in the old city.

 - Spice (Egyptian) Bazaar